Learn more about recent news in the College of Arts and Sciences at Western Michigan University.

 College of Arts and Sciences

 - Dr. Jeffrey Angles, Japanese professor in world languages and literatures, is one of only a handful of non-native speakers ever to win the prestigious Yomiuri Prize for Literature.
+Listen to his interview with Michigan Radio.

 Sign up to receive our newsletters